C-Loftus/Princeton-Thesis/doc/main.md

 In my paper, I describe a novel way to apply Federated Learning for voice-based accessibility software.
 This solution using federated learning allows models to be trained without exposing sensitive voice data to a central server.
 It seeks to reduce the complexity of the federated learning process for end users and allows users to use their data generated from existing accessibility software.
 This data can be used to build the backend for new voice control software on mobile devices.
 Throughout this paper,I describe the technical implementation of this solution and the user experience goals that informed my design.

-Finally in the last section of the paper, I discuss the current landscape of Linux mobile devices and and how we can more effectively bring voice control to this platform.
+Finally in the last section of the paper, I discuss a new platform where voice control is sorely lacking and how we can integrate new ecosystems such as my own software.
 I argue that the data sovereignty goals of Linux Mobile devices align well with those of federated learning.
-I discuss not only why federated learning is theoretically useful on this platform, but also the technical challenges building alongside other tools in this nascent ecosystem.
+I discuss not only why federated learning is theoretically useful on this platform, but also the technical challenges of building accessibility software within new platforms.
 At the end of the paper, I discuss the implications of this work for the future of accessibility software.

 # Introduction

+With the advent of smartphones and higher powered personal computers, everyday individuals now have access to a huge amount of personal data.
+While this can be used for malevolent advertising purposes, it can also be used for community-driven data sharing and the creation of new machine learning datasets.
+Health data from fitness apps or recordings from voice dictation software are both sensitive data sets that could provide significant benefits to the greater public.
+However to use this type of data, we need not only new machine learning algorithms that preserve privacy, but also ways in which users can share this data in a trustworthy and intuitive way.

+Despite this potential, many new machine learning techniques or ways of privately aggregating data remain completely abstracted away from the end user.
+The technical goals are thus prioritized over any social or user experience goals.

+My goal is to change this and bring the privacy preserving machine learning technique known as federated learning in conversation with the fields of human computer interaction (HCI) and accessibility software.
+HCI and user experience design can better teach us how to make intuitive software for people of all abilities and backgrounds.
+Accessibility software is a field that is in sore need of free, public datasets and new machine learning strategies to preserve privacy among contributors.
+By combining these two fields we can create software that is both highly practical for the end user and innovative with regards to machine learning research.

+Thus, my goal is to create a full federated learning ecosystem with machine learning model for voice controlled accessibility software, a central server for controlling the software, and a client for training on local data.
+A community can implement this software and thus take advantage of these new privacy preserving machine learning models.
+Instead of abstracting away federated learning, it can be intuitively presented in such a way that invites people of all backgrounds to participate in new data sharing technologies.

+At the end of the paper, I discuss Linux mobile devices as a case study for how to bring federated learning and accessibility software to a new platform.

+With this outline in mind, it is useful to give a brief introduction in more detail to the three fields that I will expand upon in my thesis: Federated learning, computer accessibility, and User Experience Design.

+## Federated Learning

+Federated Learning is a machine learning paradigm that seeks to solve many of the issues regarding privacy in traditional machine learning.
+In traditional training, clients are required to send their data to a centralized server and trust it will take the appropriate protections to anonymize it.
+However,in Federated Learning, all training is done on user devices.
+Then after training is finished, only the model weights are sent the central server.
+The training data itself stays on user devices.

+Essentially what this means is that the server never sees the data, and thus, it is not subject to the same privacy concerns as traditional machine learning.
+This is a particularly useful paradigm for healthcare.
+It allows data autonomy without needing to compromise on the use of large-scale datasets.
+Users can share data with non-profits and community initiatives without having to worry about the security of their data.

+Currently within industry, federated learning has been successful particularly with mobile computing like smartphones or IoT devices.
+Companies like Google and Apple have been able to leverage federated learning to train models on datasets like keyboard data that would be otherwise too sensitive to train on. [@federated-personalization] [@flair] Models like these are the backbone for predictive typing software that can be personalized to the individual user.
+However, as of right now, federated learning is still an emerging research area and usually is abstracted away from end-users.
+Within companies, there is little incentive to give users autonomy over their data, much less for technical federated learning.
+However this is exactly where innovation needs to occur if we wish to fully take advantage of user data and create new specialized accessibility software.

+## Relation to the Field of Computer Accessibility

+While there are many domains that will benefit from this paradigm of data sharing, one of the most promising and the focus of this paper is voice controlled accessibility software.
+This software allows users without the use of their hands to control their computer without typing or using the mouse.
+For this type of software, it often relies upon huge voice datasets.
+While these models have good performance in general use, users may want to fine-tune them for specific applications that would otherwise not be contained in a general-purpose dataset.
+For instance, Mozilla's Common Voice \footnote{\url{https://commonvoice.mozilla.org/en}} is a great data set for general voice recognition, but may not be enough to train models for users with a particular accent, speech impediment, or job specific technical vocabulary.

+As of right now, accessibility applications often are supported through grassroots communities with economies of sharing.
+Within such social arrangements, there is often a compromise regarding either efficiency or privacy.
+If telemetry data is automatically collected and sent to a central server, it may compromise sensitive information.
+A user may also not feel comfortable sending data to a central server in general, given it could be resold without their knowledge.
+However, if we rely upon users to filter out their own data and only send a labeled dataset, this may be too slow and provided too little data.

+As a result, the fact that no data whatsoever needs to be sent to a central server makes federated learning particularly useful for voice controlled accessibility software.
+In theory, it solves both the issue of efficiency and privacy at once.

+## HCI and Design Work

+In addition to the technical, algorithmic side of federated learning, there are a series of new design challenges for accessibility engaging users of all backgrounds.
+Since we are looking to build models for voice based accessibility,we need to make sure that the training clients for the users are also accessible entirely via voice.

+For those without full use of their hands, many types of software interaction can be difficult or annoying to navigate with voice controlled software.
+For instance, not all programs expose an accessibility tree or have good keyboard shortcuts. \footnote{\url{https://acrobat.uservoice.com/forums/590923-acrobat-for-windows-and-mac/suggestions/39448096-acrobat-reader-for-mac-does-not-expose-an-accessib}} As a result, I wanted to build all my user interfaces with a web ui.
+Internet browsers have much more accessibility tooling built in and are generally more accessible.
+For instance, tools like Rango\footnote{\url{https://github.com/david-tejada/rango/}} and Vimium \footnote{\url{https://vimium.github.io/}} allow the user to navigate the web with just voice, or just the keyboard, respectively.
+Thus by creating my user interface for the web, I can take advantage of these already existing tools for better accessibility.

+In addition to the accessibility aspects of our design for federated learning paradigms, we will also need to ensure ease-of-use.
+Most users are not accustomed to dealing with data in a decentralized way.
+Even among tech enthusiasts, most people are unfamiliar with federated learning.
+For the end user, they may think something is wrong when local training is in process and uses lots of system resources.
+We need to make it abundantly clear who has control of what data and during which parts of the process.
+This helps to explain federated learning, foster a general ethic of data autonomy,and encourage more community driven federated learning models.

+# Background

+Before discussing my work, it is useful to give an overview of the existing field of voice-controlled accessibility software, federated learning frameworks, and the design principles that inform them both.
+This context will help to better explain the overall architecture and the specific choices I made while developing my software.
+My software seeks to address problems in the existing federated learning and voice controlled accessibility ecosystems.

+## Existing Impediments

-In recent years, machine learning has created significant advances in patient care across the healthcare industry.
-Sophisticated machine learning applications have emerged for drug discovery, accessibility accommodations, patient monitoring services, and much more. [@10.1145/3167486.3167551] Advances in reinforcement-learning now allows for vital healthcare applications to be deployed even in novel environments.[@10.1145/3477600] New ways of optimizing and distributing training has allowed for models to be trained in restrictive environments with limited data sets [@10.1145/3427796.3433935].
+In recent years, machine learning has created significant advances across healthcare and accessibility.
+Sophisticated machine learning applications have emerged for drug discovery, disability accommodations, patient monitoring services, and much more. [@10.1145/3167486.3167551] Advances in reinforcement-learning now allows for vital healthcare applications to be deployed even in novel environments and [@10.1145/3477600] new ways of optimizing and distributing training has allowed for models to be trained with limited data sets [@10.1145/3427796.3433935].

 Despite these algorithmic advances, the logistics of healthcare data continues to make it one of the most challenging data sources for machine learning.
 It is subject to particularly strict legal regulations and the stakes for user privacy are often much higher than other social data.
 For instance, in the case of automatic diagnostic software, even if the model performs well, steps must be taken to ensure patient privacy throughout the training process.